selimrbd/py-obsidianmd/Readme.md

 For a step-by-step example, see [the introduction video](#introduction-video).
 For a list of all the libraries' feature, see the [full reference](https://selimrbd.github.io/py-obsidianmd/)

+### warning
+:warning: **Consider backing up your vault** or committing it to git before testing it, to avoid any risk of data loss.

 ## License